ProvCheck Terms and Conditions

 9. Warranties

-To the maximum extent permitted by law, the Supplier’s warranties are limited to those set out in the Agreement, and all other conditions, guarantees or warranties whether expressed or implied by statute or otherwise (including any warranty under Part 3 of the Contract and Commercial Law Act 2017) are expressly excluded and, to the extent that they cannot be excluded, liability for them is limited to the amount stipulated in clause 10.1.
+9.2.
+No implied warranties: To the maximum extent permitted by law, the Supplier’s warranties are limited to those set out in these Terms, and all other conditions, guarantees or warranties whether expressed or implied by statute or otherwise (including any warranty under Part 3 of the Contract and Commercial Law Act 2017) are expressly excluded and, to the extent that they cannot be excluded, liability for them is limited to the amount stipulated in clause 10.1.

-The Client agrees and represents that it is acquiring the Services, and entering the Agreement, for the purposes of trade.
+9.3.
+Consumer Guarantees Act: The Client agrees and represents that it is acquiring the Service, and entering these Terms, for the purposes of trade.
 The parties agree that:

 (b) it is fair and reasonable that the parties are bound by this clause 9.3.

-Where legislation or rule of law implies into the Agreement a condition or warranty that cannot be excluded or modified by contract, the condition or warranty is deemed to be included in the Agreement.
+9.4.
+Limitation of remedies: Where legislation or rule of law implies into these Terms a condition or warranty that cannot be excluded or modified by contract, the condition or warranty is deemed to be included in these Terms.
 However, the liability of the Supplier for any breach of that condition or warranty is limited, at the Supplier’s option, to:

-(a) supplying the Services again; and/or
+(a) supplying the Service again; and/or

 10. Liability